-Hierarchy of Generally Accepted Accounting Principles
+FASB Accounting Standards Codification and Hierarchy of Generally Accepted Accounting Principles

 In May 2008, the FASB issued SFAS No. 162, The Hierarchy of Generally Accepted Accounting Principles.
-SFAS No. 162 identifies the sources of accounting principles and the framework for selecting the principles to be used in the preparation of financial statements of nongovernmental entities that are presented in conformity with U.S. GAAP.
-SFAS No. 162 is effective 60 days following the U.S. Securities and Exchange Commission's approval of the Public Company Accounting Oversight Board amendments to AU Section 411, The Meaning of Presented Fairly in Conformity with Generally Accepted Accounting Principles.
-KPE and the Investment Partnership are currently evaluating the impact of adopting SFAS No. 162 on their respective financial statements.
+SFAS No. 162 identifies the sources of accounting principles and the framework for selecting the principles to be used in the preparation of financial statements of nongovernmental entities that are presented in conformity with U.S. GAAP and was effective November 13, 2008.
+SFAS No. 162 was replaced by SFAS No. 168, FASB Accounting Standards CodificationTM and Hierarchy of Generally Accepted Accounting Principles, a replacement of SFAS No. 162, in June 2009.